mzkrasner/new-starter/README.md

-# ComposeDB with LIT Protocol: Message Board
+# ComposeDB + Newcoin Prototype

-Learn how to use LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB, built on the Ceramic Network.
+This repo contains a rough first stab at the data models needed for ComposeDB to accommodate Newcoin's PowerUP verifiable credential concept.

-**This branch shows how to authenticate users with web3modal**
+**This branch uses attestations with EAS and shows how to authenticate users with web3modal**

 ## Getting Started